nest/nest-simulator/doc/README.md

 ###Installation

+With the following steps a full development environment is installed - even NEST 2.14.0.

-Cd to the docs/ folder (if you're not already there).
+Cd to the doc/ folder (if you're not already there).

-    cd ./docs
+    cd ./doc

 Create and activate the environment.